MP Pumps HHLF - High Head Self Priming Pedestal Centrifugal Pumps

 - Can a pump be run at zero flow for an extended period of time?

 - Do not let a centrifugal pump operate for long periods of time at zero flow.
-The friction of the impeller will make water will boil, the mechanical seal will “burn”, all plastic componenets will melt and water will possibly leak into the motor windings In residential systems, the pressure switch shuts the pump down when the pressure is high which means there is low or no flow.
+The friction of the impeller will make water will boil, the mechanical seal will "burn", all plastic components will melt and water will possibly leak into the motor winding In residential systems, the pressure switch shuts the pump down when the pressure is high which means there is low or no flow.

 - What is a centrifugal pumps minimum flow rate?

 - There is no standard which establishes precise limits for minimum flow in pumps.
 Most centrifugal pumps should not be used at a flow rate less than 50% of the best efficiency point.
 If the system requires a flow rate of 50% or less then use a recirculation line to increase the flow through the pump keeping the flow low in the system.
 If a pump operates at at very low flows, it could overheat badly and cause noise, vibration, cavitation and mechanical damage.

 - Should a install pressure gauges in the system?

 - Make sure your pump has a pressure gauge on the discharge side close to the outlet of the pump this will help you diagnose pump system problems.
 It is also useful to have a pressure/ vacuum gauge on the suction side; the difference in pressure is proportional to the total head.
 The pressure gauge reading will have to be corrected for elevation since the reference plane for total head calculation is the suction flange of the pump.

 - Can a centrifugal pump run dry?